arperrotta/public_code/README.md

 Contains code that supports building phylogenetic trees
 ## SVM_SVC
 Contains code for running svm classifiers including determining the C parameter, running the model, and testing the significance by permutation.
-Also includes code for visualizing a confusion matrix, precision-recall plot, and weights of feature selection.
+Also includes code for visualizing a confusion matrix.
+Visualizations for precision-recall plot and weights of feature selection to be added.